wyrover/gjitenkai/README.md

 ## Other

-To use the exe you'll also need Japanese font and a Japanse input system.
+You also need Japanese font and a Japanse input system.
+See your OS documentation for more details.

 # Differances with the legacy Gjiten